ZakariaOB/Az204PrepProject/5_AzureServices_1520/Practice/0_MessageBasedSolutions.md

 - Topics
   - In order to start getting messages from a Topic you should create subscriptions
   - If you send a message to the topic all the subscriptions will get notified
-  - A topic subscription resembles a virtual queue that receives copies of the messages that  are sent to the topic.
+  - A topic subscription ressembles a virtual queue that receives copies of the messages that  are sent to the topic.
 Consumers receive messages from a subscription identically to the way they receive messages from a queue
   - This is how you create the receiver (Using topicName and subscriptionName):
        ```
        ServiceBusReceiver serviceBusReceiver = ServiceBusClient.CreateReceiver(